The Measure-Perform-Review-Adapt (MPRA)

-- Select and design performance measures that are far more meaningful than brainstorming or benchmarking can produce
+- Select and design performance measures that are far more meaningful than simple brainstorming or benchmarking can produce

 - Get buy-in from staff and stakeholders to enthusiastically own performance measurement and improvement

-- Bring their measures to life in a consistent way, using the right data and with the right ownership
+- Bring measures to life in a consistent way, using the right data and with the right ownership

 - Design insightful and actionable reports and dashboards that focus discussion on improvement

-- Convincingly hit performance targets, and make measurement about transformation
+Convincingly hit performance targets, and make measurement about transformation

 , WIGs, or other) to set objectives/goals and determine your strategy for achieving them.
 If you don’t know what you are trying to accomplish, it is too early for KPIs!

-- Describe the intended result(s)
+- Identify objectives and intended result(s)

 - Understand alternative measures